NativeScript/mlkit/README.md

 # How to run it with IOS simulator?

 Since Xcode 26 also older IOS emulators (till 17.5) crash when MLKit libs are included in the binary.
-You can now therefore control inclusion of the libs via a command line switch
+You can now therefore control inclusion of the libs via a command line switch.

-NSSkipMLKitFromIOSSimulator=1 ns debug ios --emulator
+NSSkipMLKitFromIOSSimulator=1 ns prepare ios

 # How to use?